mkostrun/UBASIC-PLUS/README.md

 for equality in if statements string expressions can be concatenated using '+', and a number of string functions: *left$*, *mid$*, *right*, *str$*, *chr$*, *val*, *len$*, *instr$*, *asc*.

+What is new in UBASIC-PLUS is that string scratch space (SSS) is introduced in which all string variables and intermediate results are stored using a structure header = data.
+At the end of each statement the SSS is cleared of all non-assigned strings.
+This means that rather than pointers (size 4 bytes) the addresses in the space are used (2 bytes).
+This caused all string functions to be rewritten.
+Most importantly, the garbage collection is done in place rather then by temporarily doubling the storage space.
+The garbage collection now used is similar to the garbage collection done for managing arrays.

 - No more line numbers:
 Instead CHDK-style labels are used, *:some_label* .
 However, unlike CHDK, when these labels are refered to in goto/gosub they are not